Last updated: April 1, 2020

 3.1.b Assets should be properly sorted into folders with English titles depending on their type (Mesh/Script/Material/etc).
 Packages should not have a range of file types included under a singular folder.

-3.1.i Any incremental files should be appropriately named with proper number padding.
-I.e ‘asset_01’ if you have over 10 assets, instead of ‘asset_1’.
+3.1.g Any incremental files should be appropriately named with proper number padding.
+I.e ‘asset01’ if you have over 10 assets, instead of ‘asset1’.

-3.1.j File names should not be excessively lengthened with descriptors such as ‘High Quality’, ‘Low Poly’, ‘PBR’ etc. All details of your product should be left to your description text or keywords.￼
+3.1.h File names should not be excessively lengthened with descriptors such as ‘High Quality’, ‘Low Poly’, ‘PBR’ etc. All details of your product should be left to your description text or keywords.
+File paths for assets should be kept under 140 characters.

-An example of what we would expect for organized and properly named folders, using “Unity Technologies” as the publisher name.
+An example of what we would expect for organized and properly named folders.

 3.2.a All projects submitted to the Unity Asset Store that require information on how to set up and properly utilize your project, are required to have local documentation.